NourAlaassarr/MachineLearning/KNN Classification on Diabetes Dataset/README.md

 ## Introduction
 The objective of this project is to build a KNN classifier from scratch and use it to predict whether a person has diabetes based on several medical attributes.
-The dataset used is the diabetes dataset, and the features are normalized using Min-Max Scaling before applying the KNN algorithm.
+The dataset used is the diabetes dataset, and the features are normalized using Min-Max Scaling before applying the KNN algorithm.to break ties when using the KNN algorithm, this project implements distance-weighted voting.
+The principle behind this approach is that closer neighbors should have a stronger influence on the classification outcome than more distant ones.
+The weight assigned to a neighbor is the inverse of its distance to the test instance.

 ## Dataset
 The dataset used in this project is `diabetes.csv`, which contains the following columns: